ParkEmbedded/Graphite/README.md

 # Graphite Shell For Mobile Devices.
-This project is based on the [Terbium](https://github.com/TerbiumOS/webOS).
+This project is based on [Terbium](https://github.com/TerbiumOS/webOS).
 ## What is Graphite?
 ### Graphite is a mobile shell interface for mobile devices.
 This graphical shell is <br> written in Javascript, HTML & CSS to ensure that everything is stable & relaible.